leoabubucker/ZestCode/.github/README.md

 # ZestCode

+> [!IMPORTANT]
+> ZestCode is under heavy development, and we'd greatly appreciate any contributors!
+Consider joining our [Discord Server](https://discord.gg/vNMXCvVwdY) if you are interested.

 ZestCode is a truly open-source framework for the VEX V5.
 It's a PROS fork, and exists to address some PROS issues, particularly in reliability, tooling, and community input.

 ### (WIP) Why ZestCode?